ibm-cloud-docs/netezza/data_lakehouse/supported_sql_commands.md

 The following functionalities are not supported:

-- Creation of {{site.data.keyword.lakehouse_short}} native objects (for example materialized views and sequences) in schemas other than NETEZZA_SCHEMA
+- Creation of lakehouse native objects (for example materialized views and sequences) in schemas other than NETEZZA_SCHEMA
 - Queries which update the contents of tables (Insert, Update, Merge, Truncate)
 - Queries which create, alter or drop tables and schemas
 - Accessing data lake tables that were created by using LZ4 compression format